 4. Content Marketing is Key

-If you haven’t included a new content as part of your lead gen strategy, it’s high time you adopted the tactic.
+If you haven’t included content marketing as part of your lead gen strategy, it’s high time you adopted the tactic.
 Time and again, blogging is cited as a driver of new business.

 Not only does blogging bring in relevant traffic to your site, it also helps to convert visitors to leads and then nurture them during the decision making process.